Archive | Tarts and Pies RSS feed for this section

 IMG_9112

-As I imagine it is with most people around here, I have a seriously tense, love/hate relationship with blackberries.
+As I imagine it is with most people in the PNW, I have a seriously tense, love/hate relationship with blackberries.
 Himalayan blackberries are a scourge to gardens and yards all over the city this time of year, their prickly vines and tentacle-like roots popping up and taking hold every single place you don’t want them to be.
 These blackberry vines have been known to destroy public parks, obliterate native plants, and—god help me—produce some of the most delicious free fruit you’re likely to taste on this side of the country.

 IMG_9115